Treeniks/bachelor-thesis-isabelle-vscode/chapters/02-background.typ

 == Language Server Protocol (LSP)

-Before the introduction of the Language Server Protocol, it was common for code editors to either only support syntax highlighting for its supported languages with very basic auto-completion and semantic understanding, or implement a full-fledged IDE environment for the language.
+Before the introduction of the Language Server Protocol, it was common for code editors to either only support syntax highlighting for its supported languages with very basic auto-completion and semantic understanding, or implement a full-fledged IDE for the language.

 Now, the responsibility of semantic understanding of the language has moved entirely to the language server, while the language client is responsible for handling user interaction.